Beads Setup Guide

 Common Errors and Fixes

 "no common ancestor" on push Stale refs/dolt/data from a previous database.
-Clear it and retry:
+Clear the remote ref and retry:

 brew / dolt / bd not found over SSH Homebrew on ARM64 Mac installs to /opt/homebrew/bin, not in the default SSH PATH.
 Use a login shell: ssh host 'bash -lc "bd version"'